replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 * The NFS server must be configured to allow access from all the nodes in the cluster.

-* The NFS must be writable by the user:group 1001:1001 on all nodes in the cluster.
+* The NFS directory must be writable by the user:group 1001:1001 on all nodes in the cluster.

    Ensure that you configure the user:group 1001:1001 permissions on the NFS server and not from the mounted directory on the client side.